cechandler/dissertation-paper/dissertation/source/04_part3_intro_wald.md

 ## Associative Sets

 Like *Walden*, *Wald*'s many sets and subsets associate with one another through several sonic and contextual criteria.
 This **does something to the music**.
-There are eight principle associative sets containing varying sizes of subsets that constitute the majority of *Wald*'s musical material.
-The eight sets have been labeled *F*, *G*, *H*, *J*, *K*, *L*, *M*, and *N* in accordance with the order in which they appear in the score.
-Abrahamsen introduces the majority of these sets during the four sections of Part A, and the remaining parts contain subsets within these eight.
+There are seven principle associative sets containing varying sizes of subsets that constitute the majority of *Wald*'s musical material.
+The seven sets have been labeled *F*, *G*, *H*, *J*, *K*, *L*, and *M*, in accordance with the order in which they appear in the score.
+Abrahamsen introduces the majority of these sets during the four sections of Part A, and the remaining parts contain subsets within these seven.

 ![*Wald* Associative Sets](../figures/wald-associative-sets-all.png){#fig:wald-sets-all width=85%}